-The Sinhalese economy centered around farming during the early ages, and during the Anuradhapura period, on through the Kandy period, a total of 181 kings ruled.
+During the early ages, the Sinhalese economy centered around farming.
+During the Anuradhapura period and on through the Kandy period, a total of 181 kings ruled.

-During the reign of Devanampiya Tissa, in 250 BC, Sri Lanka experienced a major transformation with the arrival of Buddhism, and succeeding kingdoms thereafter kept numerous Buddhist schools and monasteries running.
+During the reign of Devanampiya Tissa in 250 BC, Sri Lanka experienced a major transformation with the arrival of Buddhism.
+Succeeding kingdoms thereafter kept numerous Buddhist schools and monasteries running.

-In 245 BC, Bhikkhuni Sangamitta arrived to the island with the Jaya Sri Maha Bodhi tree, which was widely considered to be a sapling of the historical Bodhi tree in which Gautama Buddha had become enlightened.
+In 245 BC, Bhikkhuni Sangamitta arrived at the island with the Jaya Sri Maha Bodhi tree, widely considered to be a sapling of the historical Bodhi tree in which Gautama Buddha had become enlightened.
 Today, it is the oldest human-planted tree in the world.

 Long known as Ceylon, and as a popular port-of-call, the country declared independence in 1948, subsequently changing its name to Sri Lanka in 1972.